Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Can You Take Testosterone Boosters If You’re Diabetic?

-As a hormone that influences metabolism [1], insulin has a significant impact on how well you can manage total body fat.
+As a hormone influencing metabolism, insulin significantly impacts how well you can manage total body fat [1].

 Not surprisingly, free testosterone plays very similar roles, and low testosterone levels combined with insulin resistance can then have an even more drastic effect on the ability to maintain a healthy weight.